 Acoustic schwannomas are slow growing tumours, and usually enlarge by 1mm to 3mm per year, while some may grow by more than 5mm per year.
 In some patients, the growth can remain inert for several years, and in a small proportion of patients its growth can even regress with time.

-The symptoms of this tumor include one-sided deafness, often accompanied by noise in the affected ear (tinnitus).
+The symptoms of this tumour include one-sided deafness, often accompanied by noise in the affected ear (tinnitus).
 The deafness may be gradual or sudden.
 Unsteadiness and balance problems may occur early in the growth of the tumour, and worsen as the balance function is destroyed on the affected side.
 Pressure by large tumours on other cranial nerves causes facial numbness, weakness of the facial muscles or swallowing problems.
 Unsteady gait may be caused by pressure on the cerebellum.
 Very large tumours can also cause headaches.

 An MRI scan of the brain will be able to confirm the diagnosis and further tests will include a hearing test for baseline assessment.